sharma04500/MERN/mongoDB.md

   In Mongo DB, the DB with the title admin holds all the administration and sensitive authorization and authentication info such as databases, permissions, users, their privileges and roles...

- So, create a user in that database.
+ So, create a user in that database for creating a system admin role for maintaining the mongoDB.
+Admin user is like a sudo user in ubuntu and he will be able to access any section of the DB.
 To switch to the "admin" DB execute `use admin;` and create a user by executing the following query:

  ```
  db.createUser(